TremblingV5/env_solution/readme.md

 # Environment Solution

-> Most coder must have encountered things which it's difficult to quickly build a development environment.
-This project is built to provide a rapid start development environment.
+> This project is built to provide a rapid start development environment.
 It is worth noticing that this project depends on Docker and docker-compose.

 [TOC]

 ## Quick Start

 1. Run `git clone` in the directory of your project or any directory you like, and use `cd` enter the `./env_solution`
-2. Ensue that there're directory named by your need, such as `mysql` and `redis`
+2. Ensure that there's directory named by your need, such as `mysql` and `redis`
 3. Use script `start.sh` and `stop.sh` to start or stop those environment

    ```sh